Continental Air Command: Inactivation

 Brigadier General Tomas E. Marchbanks, Jr became the first Chief of Air Force Reserve.
 The Senate confirmed his nomination as Chief and promotion to Major General on 16 February 1968.
 On 23 February, Marchbanks briefed Air Force Chief of Staff General John P. McConnell and several Air Staff personnel and manpower officials on his proposal for organizing his office and the Air Force Reserve.
 The essential features of the option he recommended were that Headquarters Continental Air Command would be replaced at Robins AFB, Georgia, by Headquarters, Air Force Reserve (AFRES).
 The new organization would be a separate operating agency established as a field extension of the Office of Air Force Reserve and would be commanded by another reserve major general recalled to active duty for the purpose.
 General Marchbanks and his reserve advisers did not want to retain the large Regular Air Force Continental Air Command as a link in the new Air Force Reserve chain of command.
 McConnell accepted the recommendation, and the proposal was endorsed by the Air Reserve Forces Policy Committee on 18 March and approved shortly thereafter by Secretary of the Air Force Harold Brown.

 On 1 August 1968, the reorganization of the field management structure of the Air Force Reserve became effective.
 Headquarters Continental Air Command was discontinued at Robins AFB, Georgia.
 Replacing it was Headquarters AFRES, constituted and activated as a separate operating agency with the procedural functions and responsibilities of a major command.
 The Air Reserve Personnel Center ceased functioning as an organizational element of Continental Air Command and became a separate operating agency.

 Jurisdiction of the Air National Guard was reassigned on 10 May 1979 to the Air National Guard Support Center, which was constituted as a direct reporting unit, and activated on 1 June 1979 at Andrews AFB, Maryland, with assignment directly to the USAF.

 Continental Air Command was later disestablished on 21 September 1984.
 AFRES was later redesignated the Air Force Reserve Command on 17 February 1997 and status changed from a field operating agency to a major command of the United States Air Force.

+Successor

+Today, USAF Reserve support continues for the Air Mobility Command (the successor to the Military Airlift Command), with personnel and aircraft routinely flying transcontinental airlift missions as associate units flying front-line C-17 Globemaster III and C-5 Galaxy transports worldwide in support of the active duty Air Force.